As we drive towards the Indian Ocean, the giant ‘Matuki’ palm tree roofing of the Essque Zalu Zanzibar Resort and Spa Grand Hall blocks the sky.

-We ‘glide’ through the front security gate and park our 4WD and head in to the grand open lobby area, and Explorason “ooh’s” and “ahhh’s” at the incredibly high ceiling, open spaced lavish lobby, with contemporary art.
+We ‘glide’ through the front security gate and park our 4WD and head into the grand open lobby area, and Explorason “ooh’s” and “ahhh’s” at the incredibly high ceiling, open spaced lavish lobby, with contemporary art.

 We’re here a little early, but check-in was easy, and I loved the way they even asked us about food allergies to add to our profile.
 This is the first time in Tanzania I’ve ever been asked that!

 Lemongrass infused refreshing towels cooled us, and we were led to the bar for a welcome drink made from the Hibiscus flower.
-The ingredients is mixed with lemongrass and it was a bit bitter, but refreshing, however not a drink my 12-year-old loved.
+The ingredients are mixed with lemongrass and it was a bit bitter, but refreshing, however not a drink my 12-year-old loved.
 Not to worry – I had his!

 I noticed that the staff were really kind and friendly here too.
 In fact, it is some of the friendliest we have encountered on the island.

-To get there we have to go past quite a few villas and are led down towards the sea front, and through some of the most beautifully manicured gardens I’ve ever seen in Zanzibar.
+To get there we have to go past quite a few villas and are led down towards the seafront, and through some of the most beautifully manicured gardens, I’ve ever seen in Zanzibar.

 Instead of some lawns, floral carpets with tiny purple flowers covered the ground.
 Mixed in were cactus plants and succulents.